Tribeca 2017: Five Questions with The Last Animals Director Kate Brooks | Filmmaker Magazine

 Tribeca 2017: Five Questions with The Last Animals Director Kate Brooks

 The screening was also followed by a vigorous Q&A session in which activists and government officials from the U.S. and abroad weighed in on how to stem the poaching crisis.
-As Brooks mentions below, there are 44 U.S. states without legislation banning ivory and rhino horn trade, with nothing existing or pending on the federal level.
+As Brooks mentions below, there are 44 U.S. states without legislation banning ivory and rhino horn trade, an important step in filling in holes left by Obama-era federal regulations.
 Connecticut, a historical hub for ivory in the U.S., is considering legislation next, and others may follow if advocacy pushes them to; with the NRA lobbying to protect the ivory trade and many state governments in Republican hands, it was advised to emphasize ivory’s connection to terrorist groups like Boko Haram and the Lord’s Resistance Army rather than the plight of extinction; it was ultimately this argument that persuaded New Jersey governor Chris Christie to sign anti-ivory legislation in his state.
 But there is work to be done globally as well: China will be closing its ivory markets in 2017, but Hong Kong won’t follow suit until 2021, with other major markets like Vietnam unable or unwilling to crack down on illegal sales.

 I spoke with Brooks, a conflict photojournalist by training, about her premiere film and the state of mass extinction in Africa today.